-Following the enactment of legislation in 2010, AVL is now available for a wider range of hearings, and will be standard for administrative appearances, where facilities are available.
-While the Act enables wider use of AVL in court proceedings, the full extent of the opportunities to do so is dependent on the availability and suitability of technology.
-There are currently over 40 courtrooms and hearing rooms that have existing AVL facilities or can support leased AVL units.
-These units have primarily been used for civil matters and for witnesses giving evidence remotely.
+Following the enactment of legislation in 2010, audio visual (AV) technology is now available for a wider range of hearings, and will be standard for administrative appearances, where facilities are available.
+While the Act enables wider use of AV technology in court proceedings, the full extent of the opportunities to do so is dependent on the availability and suitability of technology.

-AVL has the potential to generate time and cost efficiencies for many court participants, including lawyers, expert witnesses and interpreters, by reducing their need to be physically present in court.
-Subject to facilities being available, participants will be able to use AVL, for example, for appearing before the court, giving evidence, providing interpretation services or observing court proceedings.
+AV technology has the potential to generate time and cost efficiencies for many court participants, including Counsel, expert witnesses and interpreters, by reducing their need to be physically present in court.
+Subject to facilities being available, participants will be able to use AV technology, for example, for appearing before the court, giving evidence, providing interpretation services or observing court proceedings.

-The Courts (Remote Participation) Act 2010 enables any person appearing at court to appear by AVL, where certain criteria are met.
+The Courts (Remote Participation) Act 2010 enables any person appearing at court to appear by Audio Visual Link (AVL), where certain criteria are met.